 Emil Stejnar Flowers Chandelier

-Materials: White painted brass, clear crystal glass beads.
+Materials: White painted brass curved rods and parts.
+Clear crystal glass beads.
 19 Bakelite sockets.

 Rod Length: 100 cm / 39.37’’